jorgealvarezguzman/timeoff-management-application/README.md

 Running on AWS provisioned using Elastic Beanstalk.

-## Application must be deployed using a fully automated continous integration solution, triggered by a change in source control
+## Application must be deployed using a fully automated continuous integration solution, triggered by a change in source control

 Deployed using CodePipeline.